trustedanalytics/atk/doc/source/glossary.rst

         supported.
         It is recommended that an alternate solution be found.
         This function may be removed in future releases.

+    Arity

+        In logic, mathematics, and computer science, the arity of a function or operation is the number of arguments or operands the function or operation accepts.

+    ASCII

+        Abbreviated from American Standard Code for Information Interchange, ASCII is a character-encoding scheme.
+        Originally based on the English alphabet, it encodes 128 specified characters into 7-bit binary integers.

     Average Path Length